Clinet/clinet/README.md

 ### States

 If you close Clinet after running it long enough for it to merely exist on Discord, you'll notice a new folder called `state`.
 This folder contains "states" of various structs within Clinet's memory, stored in JSON format.
 Upon reopening Clinet, these state files are then loaded into memory so Clinet can (for the most part) return to its original "state" before it was closed.
 States were added as helpers to panic recovery so users can continue with what they were doing.

+### Updating

+If you want to keep Clinet up to date without manually running ``go get github.com/JoshuaDoes/clinet``, ``go build github.com/JoshuaDoes/clinet``, and running Clinet again, you have the full ability to do so!
+Make sure your Discord user ID is specified as the bot owner in Clinet's configuration and run `cli$update` whenever a new commit is pushed.
+And if you need to make sure it works without waiting on a new update, run `cli$update force`.

 ----